07d8b5/GentooLogo/README.md

-I made this logo as a 3d printable sticker I could put on my laptop.
+This project features a parametric 3D version of the Gentoo logo, used in accordance with the Gentoo Foundation's name and logo usage guidelines.
+I made it to use as a sticker to put on my laptop.

 ![image](https://github.com/user-attachments/assets/39c7e76d-26a4-44f2-90e1-659e96241690)